 What happens if the Ombudsman finds that the council was at fault?

-The Ombudsman cannot overturn a decision.
+We cannot overturn a decision.
 But if we find that something has gone wrong in the way the council handled an investigation, we may ask it to carry out a review.
 If the council has failed to implement a decision we may recommend that it take the necessary action to protect a child.

 We may ask the council to make a payment to acknowledge the injustice suffered.
 Whether we do this and the amount we suggest will depend on how you have been affected by what has gone wrong.
 We may also recommend that the council review its procedures so that the problems you experienced don’t happen to others.